United States of America Flag

 min read

 Calving season is when ranchers make their year, or lose it.
 Every calf that doesn't make it to weaning is lost revenue.
-Every hour spent on nightchecks is time you're not spending on the rest of the operation.
-Every compromise you make on pasture management during calving season ripples through the rest of your grazing plan.
+Every hour spent on nightchecks is time away from sleep and family.
+The challenge isn't just keeping calves alive.
+It's doing that while managing labor and maintaining land health without burning out.

 Understanding calf losses and calving season costs

 Calf losses average 3-5% across the beef industry according to research from North Dakota State University Extension and USDA data, but that number hides a lot of variation.
 Some operations lose less than 2%.
-Others can be closer to 8-10%, especially in tough weather years or on challenging terrain.
-At current market prices, every lost calf can represent $800-1,200 in lost revenue, and that's before you account for the cost of the cow's year of feed and management.
+Others are closer to 8-10%, especially in tough weather years.
+At current market prices, every lost calf represents $2,500-3,000 in lost revenue.

 The causes of calf loss break down into a few major categories: